-GOAL 2: GROWING THE LARGEST REGIONAL ECONOMY IN AUSTRALIA
+GROWING THE LARGEST REGIONAL ECONOMY

-The draft plan gives no real indication on how the expected growth in jobs is to be achieved.
+The draft plan gives no real indication on how the growth in jobs is to be achieved.

-There appears to be an emphasis on the growth of coal mining and it being the priority within the Hunter.
-This may have been applicable in the last decade but although coal will still be a part of the regional economy for a while, it is in serious decline.
-Since this document was written there have been several coal mines closed in the Hunter with several hundred people now out of work in the mining and supporting industries.
-It is predicted that at least another thousand workers will lose their jobs in 2016.
+There is an emphasis on the growth of coal mining and it being the priority within the Hunter.
+This may have been applicable in the last decade but although coal will still be a part of the regional economy, for a while it is in serious decline.
+Since this document was written there have been several coal mines closed in the hunter with several hundred people now out of work in the mining and supporting industries.
+It is predicted that at least another thousand worker will lose their jobs in 2016.

-The emphasis would have been better given to alternative industries like the renewable energy sector, and other industries including saving the ship building in Newcastle.
+The emphasis would have been better given to alternative industries like the renewable energy sector, expanding agriculture and other industries including saving the ship building in Newcastle.
 This would show that a transition from coal could drive the economy forward.

 We might reasonably have expected some attempt to identify potential growth industries and their location and infrastructure needs.
-The potential for employment in industrial, and agricultural growth around the airport could be included and expanded.
+The potential for employment in industrial, and agricultural growth around the airport should be included and expanded.
 In primary Industry there could be potential for very intense food and other cropping as is emerging with the large-scale Tomago glasshouse.
 There are locational advantages being close to the Sydney market and Newcastle Airport.
-The recent experience of the private airport at Toowoomba is a lead.
-This has opened up a major export market to Asia for horticulture and other food products.
-The Hunter river floodplain once supported much more intensive horticulture -
+This could opened up a major export market to Asia for horticulture and other products.